 Aloo Gobi is a traditional, and flavor-packed one-pot Indian vegetarian side dish.
 It is basically prepared with simple ingredients like cauliflower, potato(aloo), and Indian spices/masala.
-This Alu gobi is an easy-to-make dish that can be prepared either in dry or curry form.
+This Aloo gobi is an easy-to-make dish that can be prepared either in dry or curry form.
 And all it takes is under 30 minutes to prepare this finger-licking side dish.
-Aloo gobi is an absolutely vegan-friendly dish that can be made in a pan or instant pot(pressure cooker) and tastes great with naan, roti/chapati, jeera rice, ghee rice, or basmati rice.
+Aloo gobi is an absolutely vegan-friendly dish that can be made in a pan or instant pot(pressure cooker) and tastes great with naan, roti, chapati, jeera rice, ghee rice, or other rice dishes.

 What is Aloo Gobi?

 Aloo gobi is a delightful, and flavorsome Indian vegetarian vegan side dish.
 The word Aloo refers to potato and gobi stands for cauliflower.
 This dish is prepared with basic ingredients that are cooked perfectly to achieve great flavor and taste.
-This cauliflower potato masala/curry is one of the common food that one could find in most Indian restaurants and households particularly in the North part of the country.
+Cauliflower potato curry is one of the common food that one could find in most Indian restaurants and households particularly in the North part of the country.

 This dish is not only famous in India but also in its neighboring countries like Pakistan and Bangladesh.
 And of course, it also has a unique place in most foreign Indian restaurants and is often ordered as perfect comforting dine-in and takeaway food.